50 Questions You Must Ask to Evaluate the Quality of Your Website

 If you use navigation that uses JavaScript for its implementation, you will interfere with cross-platform and cross-browser compatibility.

-In 99.9 percent of cases, JavaScript does not need to be used for navigation.
+Use straight-up HTML links to navigate the user if you are taken to a new URL.

-Many of the same effects can be achieved through straight CSS 3 coding, which is what should be used for navigation instead.
+Many of the same effects can be achieved through straight CSS 3 coding, which should be used for navigation instead.

 If your website is using a responsive design, this should be part of it already.